 The truth is that nobody cares about that product.
 And nobody will.
 You need to be able to detect that as soon as possible and move on.

 How fast is fast enough?
-That depends a lot on the market, the product, and the situation, but I would say that one month is enough.
+That depends a lot on the market, the product, and the situation, but I would say that 3-6 months is enough.

 There’s a big difference between something that’s going to work and something that won’t.
-If you don’t have customers -before even having a product- in one month… It’s time to look for other projects to invest your time and money.
+If you don’t have customers -before even having a product- in six months… It’s time to look for other projects to invest your time and money.

 Sounds too much like the third guy in the queues analogy?
 Perhaps, but I am convinced that it can help you save a lot of time, suffering and probably money.